 As proposed, the project would not conflict with any statewide policy, regional plan, or local guidance or policy adopted for the purpose of reducing GHG emissions.
-The project would not interfere with the implementation of AB 32 and SB 375 because it would be consistent with the GHG emission reduction targets identified by CARB and the Scoping Plan by achieving BAU GHG emissions reduction greater than the 29% targeted reduction goal.
-The project is consistent with these statewide measures and considered not significant or cumulatively considerable under CEQA.
-Therefore, the project would not conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of GHG.
+By implementing Mitigation Measure 7, the project would not interfere with the implementation of AB 32 and SB 375 because it would be consistent with the GHG emission reduction targets identified by CARB and the Scoping Plan.
+The project achieves BAU GHG emissions reduction equal to or greater than the 29% targeted reduction goal CARB defines BAU as "the emissions that would be expected to occur in the absence of any GHG reduction actions."
+By implementing mitigation, the project would be consistent with these statewide measures and considered not significant or cumulatively considerable under CEQA.
+With implementation of Mitigation Measure 8, the project would not conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of GHG.